R. Sundarrajan

 R. Sundarrajan is an Indian film director, actor, comedian and writer for Tamil language films.
 Active primarily in the 1980s and the 1990s as a filmmaker, he appeared more often as an actor thereafter.
 Sundarajan is known for his silver jubilee films such as Payanangal Mudivathillai (1982), Vaidehi Kathirunthal (1984), Rajadhi Raja (1989) and Thirumathi Palanisamy (1992).
-He had directed over 25 films in his illustrious career and most of them became profitable ventures in the box office.
+He directed over 25 films in his career and most of them became profitable ventures in the box office.

 Career

-He has served as an actor, filmmaker and a renowned director.
+He has served as an actor, filmmaker and a director.
 He is very well appreciated and a name of honor in Tamil film industry.
 He began his career as an actor in 1981, but he subsequently made his directorial debut a year after making his acting debut, with Payanangal Mudivathillai (1982).
 He collaborated with actor Mohan for his maiden directorial venture, Payanangal Mudivathillai and the film became a sleeper hit and ran for over 175 days in the box office.
 He furthered his collaboration with Mohan through films including Thoongatha Kannindru Ondru (1983), Saranalayam (1983), Naan Paadum Paadal (1984), Kunguma Chimil (1985) and Mella Thirandhathu Kadhavu (1986).
 Apart from Thoongatha Kannindru Ondru, the other films were well received at the box office and became commercially successful.

 Balu Anand served as Sundarrajan's assistant director for 35 years and there is a backstory of how Balu Anand became an assistant director of Sundarrajan.
 During the 1970s, Balu Anand who hailed from Coimbatore sought assistance by walking into R. Sundarrajan's office with the intention to secure a job for his livelihood.
 Sundarrajan initially hesitated to include Balu Anand with him as an assistant, but Balu Anand's determination literally impressed Sundarrajan.
 Balu Anand told Sundarrajan "Give me five rupees and I can eat for a day, give me a job in films and I can feed myself for a lifetime".

 He made his maiden collaboration with Vijayakanth through Vaidehi Kathirunthal (1984), which eventually became a turning point in Vijayakanth's acting career.
 R. Sundarrajan convinced Vijayakanth to act in romantic film in a soft role and Vijayakanth agreed to play a "soft role" at a time when he starred in many action films and was branded an action hero.
 It was through R. Sundarrajan, Vijayakanth changed his mind to commit to such a film genre, although it was not Vijayakanth's comfort zone.
 R. Sundarrajan then collaborated with his long-time assistant director Balu Anand to write screenplay for Balu Anand's debut directorial venture Naane Raja Naane Mandhiri (1985), which starred Vijayakanth in the main lead role.